Ill-posedness results in critical spaces for some equations arising in hydrodynamics: The 3d Euler equations

-It is not clear at first that the 3-D Euler equations can be cast in the framework of the linear problem (2.1)-(2.3).
-As above, through the Biot-Savart law, one can view $\nabla u$ as $R(\omega)$ where $R$ is now a matrix of singular integral operators.
+It is not clear at first that the 3d Euler equations can be cast in the framework of the linear problem (2.1)-(2.3).
+As above, through the Biot-Savart law, one can view $\nabla u$ as $R(\omega)$ where $R$ is now a matrix of singular integral operators.So the 3d Euler equations can be seen as: